20220856/RR-20220856.github.io/Information-Systems/Assignments/Application/Application-of-Information-Systems-to-Business-Brief.md

 In the absence of any real data available, content for the above tables must be fabricated from scratch.
 Data will, however, be somewhat correlated to existing competitors of Eye Candy Cinemas.

 [The data content for Eye Candy Cinemas can be found here](./datacontent.md)

+---

+## Part 2: Database Implimentation

+The Database for Eye Candy Cinemas has successfully been created in MySQL, and [can be found here](Information-Systems/Assignments/Application/Eye-Candy-Cinema-Database.rar).